-There are commands on Linux that would display this text with these outputs, but it's just no proof that it is.
-The "authoritative proof" is nothing but a simple representation and has no meaning in the end.
+There are commands in Linux which would display this text with these outputs, but it is simply no proof that it is.
+The “definitive proof” is nothing more than a simple representation and has no meaning at the end.

 I have therefore made a test that should bring light into the dark and have repeatedly connected to the same IP address to the same server and lo and behold, the server has assigned me in any case, the same internal IP address.
-That confirms that VPNServer of course uses an internal logfile.
-It would hardly be otherwise feasible, but it is just surprising that the operators are now condescending to publish and, for the most part, unfortunately only a few skilled users, pictures as evidence to the mostly poorly trained users.
+That confirms that VPN-Server of course uses an internal log file.
+It would hardly be feasible any other way, but it is surprising that the operators now condescend and publish pictures as evidence to the mostly poorly trained users.

 The alleged proofs are nothing but pictures without meaning!

 Please keep your fingers off such providers!

 There are already enough free providers who actually have no contact details or company data and who then work fraudulently.
 Securevpn.to also does not explain why the operators want to remain anonymous.
 Of course, this is not to the advantage of the user, why should it be one if you don't know WHO to trust?
 Images that are supposed to provide proof that the provider does not use log files are also not exactly trust-building.